-R S Murray & Co introduced American style caramels to Britain, and is best known for Murray Mints.
+R S Murray & Co introduced American style caramels to Britain, but remains best-known for Murray Mints.

 Strong demand for the imported caramels saw Murray establish a factory at 67 Turnmill Street, Clerkenwell, London in 1882.
-He was joined in partnership by Charles Hubbard and Walter Michael Price.
+He was joined in partnership by Charles Hubbard and Walter Michael Price (1826 – 1919).

 £8,000 worth of caramel producing machinery was imported from America.
 The factory employed 300 workers, and five to six tons of confectionery were produced on a daily basis.

 R S Murray & Co was registered as a limited company with a capital of £50,000 in 1900.

 The company had diversified into chocolate manufacturing by 1906.

 There was a strike at R S Murray & Co in 1911.
 The largely female strikers were supported by the women’s’ rights campaigner Mary Macarthur (1880 – 1921).